Treasurer Walker Stapleton is running for Colorado governor. What that means.

 After serving nearly eight years as treasurer, Stapleton comes armed in a crowded GOP primary with this stat and talking point: “I’m Colorado’s longest-serving statewide elected Republican.”

-The GOP field for governor includes Attorney General Cynthia Coffman, Denver investment banker Doug Robinson, entrepreneur and one-time lawmaker Victor Mitchell, Larimer County Commissioner Lew Gaiter, Donald Trump’s Denver co-chair Steve Barlock, and former Parker mayor Greg Lopez.
+The GOP field for governor includes Attorney General Cynthia Coffman, retired Denver investment banker Doug Robinson, entrepreneur and one-time lawmaker Victor Mitchell, Larimer County Commissioner Lew Gaiter, Donald Trump’s Denver co-chair Steve Barlock, and former Parker mayor Greg Lopez, and others.

 Stapleton’s immediate entrance into the race wasn’t splashy and didn’t come with a news conference or the bells and whistles of a major announcement.
 Instead, he released a video online and gave a brief interview with a state politics website that published on a Saturday.
 Then he took off, attending fundraisers with GOP bigwigs at the home of former Broncos coach Mike Shanahan and hitting up the Republican breakfast circuit.